99 Alternatives

 When someone faces a scam, they can be contacted by the criminals again, who may pretend to be from the government or the regulatory, and they may offer help to recover the lost funds for a small fee.
 Most victims have been called by a recovery team who seek fees to help get back the previously invested money.

 However, such impersonators may never contact the victim after getting the funds.
-Sometimes they ask to pay, and in cases, they seek information like bank details which they can exploit to commit other forms of crimes.
+Sometimes, they ask to pay; in some cases, they seek information like bank details, which they can exploit to commit other crimes.

 If you get any such call, you should end all contact and ask them how they found out you are the victim.
 You can report such calls to the police and enforcement agencies.